marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/README.md

 You can modify the flags `deep-search` and `final`.
 - `deep-search` : activate the modality which exploits a BTS for capturing bigger relevant substructures instead of single relevant fragments.
 - `final` : performs the predictions on the TMC dataset we uploaded in the repository.
+-

+### Post-processing

+It is where the final analysis on the extracted fragments is performed.

+It performs a decuplication operation in order to find the unique occurrencies and the total occurrencies for each fragment, computes the fingerprints and applies the HDBSCAN algorithm on them.
+Everything is saved in dedicated files.

+Once you obtained the predictions and high attentions fragments files from the prediction script, you can execute `unique_frag_high_att_frags_analysis` to gather all this information on the collected fragments.

+It is compatible even with fragments obtained with the deep_search flag enabled.

 ## Contributing